Chart Color Schemes

 Tapping has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified two projects likely affecting the region: Neerabup Flynn Drive Dual Carriageway Upgrade, Banksia Grove District Centre, Wanneroo Road Duplication - Joondalup Drive to Flynn Drive, and Joondalup Health Campus Redevelopment.
-The following list details those most relevant.
+Multiple factors can significantly impact an area's performance, among which changes to local infrastructure are prominent.
+AreaSearch has identified two projects that could potentially influence this particular region.
+Notable projects include Neerabup Flynn Drive Dual Carriageway Upgrade, Banksia Grove District Centre, Wanneroo Road Duplication from Joondalup Drive to Flynn Drive, and Joondalup Health Campus Redevelopment.
+The following list provides details on those projects expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.